Spikes-2212-Programming-Guild/SpikesLib/README.md

 3. add the .jar file to that folder
 4. in your `gradle.build` go to the `dependencies` section. once there, add the following line `compile files('libs/YOUR_JAR.jar')` under all the other dependencies.
-## <a name = 'Exmps'> Examples </a>
-We created a repository with a pleathra of <a href='https://github.com/Spikes-2212-Programming-Guild/Spikes-Lib-Example'> examples of how to use SpikesLib</a>. <br/>
-You can learn how to use this library by reading the examples and playing with them.

 ### Using SpikesLib in Eclipse Porjects
 download the library (.zip file) from <a href='https://github.com/Spikes-2212-Programming-Guild/SpikesLib/releases'> the latest release </a> and you can download the jar there.